snacktavish/fastdate/README.md

 ## Introduction

-The aim of this project is to:
+The aim of this project is to implement a fast divergence times estimation algorithm, based on the dynamic programming algorithm by Oerjan Akerborg (2008).
+The new tool should:

-  * implement a fast divergence times estimation method.
+* have an open source code with an appropriate open source license.
-  * extend previous work to provide interval estimates rather than just apporoximations of the MAP time estimate.
+* 64-bit multi-threaded design that handles very large datasets
-  * 64-bit design that handles very large datasets
+* be as accurate or more accurate than curent baysian methods.
-  * multithreaded
+* implement a variety of fossil calibration methods, such as tip dating, node dating and possibly, the fossilized birth-death process.

 ## Compilation instructions